Potato-Onion Burger Buns

 Burgers have gone wild over the past few years.
 No longer just a patty of ground beef, you can easily find recipes for veggie, salmon, Greek, Southwest, California, Middle Eastern falafel, Japanese pork and shitake, French herbes de Provence burgers– and more.
 And then there are the add-ons.
 Stuff your burger with the best artisan cheese, top it with homemade sauerkraut or kimchee and drizzle it with exotic mustard, salsa, sriracha or something similar.
 Here’s a link to a recipe I shared for a Smoky Sun-Dried Tomato burger.

-Why ruin an epicurean burger with a factory-made commercial bun?
-I always make my own when I’m serving burgers and this is my go-to recipe.
-The potatoes keep the dough moist and supple and the onion is a flavor that complements any burger – plain to fancy.
-Using half white whole wheat flour adds whole grain goodness and fiber.
+Why ruin an epicurean burger with a factory-made bun?
+I always make my own, and this is my favorite recipe.
+Mashed potato keep the dough moist and supple, and the onion flavor complements any burger.
+Use half white whole wheat flour for more whole grain goodness and fiber.
 Often I make the dough a day ahead and chill it; the next day I shape the buns, let them rise and bake.
-These are big beefy buns for people who love the bread as much as the burger.
-I’ve heard of bun alternates such as lettuce, cabbage or steamed collard leaves but that won’t satisfy me.

 Potato Onion Burger Buns

-2 cups white whole wheat flour
+2 ½ cups whole wheat flour (See Tips)

-2 tablespoons sugar
+2 tablespoons granulated sugar

 1 tablespoon instant minced onion